Raphalex46/Raphalex46.github.io/content/blog/cartoonerie/index.md

 _Couter Strike_ which was originally a mod of _Half Life_, but since
 this is a mod, I believe it's a little different to something made entirely in an in-game editor.
-These games with incredibly advanced editors close the gap to creation games, but with that said, I think it would be a stretch to call them creation games, because the main focus of these games, their goal, is not creation.
+These games with incredibly advanced editors close the gap to creation games, but with that said, it would be a stretch to call them creation games, because the main focus of these games, their goal, is not creation.
 These games were made as strategy games, their whole purpose is not about creating and sharing